 "Most of us had never heard many of the Jigs before".

-"Hugh told me that when he was back in the Cameron's (as Pipe Corporal or P/Sgt.) one of his young NS pipers was the famous John D.Burgess who used to pester Hugh to write out some of the Jigs that Hugh had played for him".
+"Hugh told me that when he was back in the Cameron's (as Pipe Corporal or P/Sgt.) one of his young national service pipers was the famous John D.Burgess who used to pester Hugh to write out some of the Jigs that Hugh had played for him".

 "I could then understand why.
 When pipers sometimes used to look down at the ground when playing Hugh used to tell them that is was no use looking down there for their lost grace notes – keep their heads up!"